MAS9

 Discovery & Insights

-Through informal interviews with school administrators, I found critical requirements that shaped the feature direction.
+Through direct feedback from school operators, I identified two critical requirements that shaped the feature direction.

 The "Interface-Barrier" (Administrators)